-The percentage by which services to or achievement of unduplicated pupils must increase is estimated at 19.71%.
-The LCP plan developed by Washington Unified recognizes the needs of English learners, foster youth and students eligible for free and reduced lunch (unduplicated students) comprising over 68% of our student population.
+The percentage by which services to or achievement of unduplicated pupils must increase is estimated at 11.03%.
+The LCP plan developed by Washington Middle College High School recognizes the needs of English learners, foster youth and students eligible for free and reduced lunch (unduplicated students) comprising over 58% of our student population.

+WMCHS serves the students of Washington Unified School District as well as students who open enroll into the school.
 West Sacramento is a diverse, urban community where student needs are more concentrated in specific areas.
 Ongoing costs of existing support staff providing services principally directed toward low--income, foster and English Learner students are included.
 Based on input from sites personnel, and the risks associated with foster care, the district funds a full time Youth Outreach Specialist to monitor and aid foster youth in the navigation of school and resources.
 Additional grant funded staffing was added during the 2020-2021 school year to include an additional Youth Outreach Specialist and one additional social worker.
 These services are principally directed at serving the needs of Low--income, Foster Youth, and English Learners, they are available to all students who could benefit from the services.
 Outreach efforts are principally directed at providing district-wide and school-wide services to unduplicated students.